Phoenix Self-Driving Truck Accident Lawyers

 While human drivers make mistakes, current computer technology is nowhere near advanced enough to operate safely on the roads.
 This kind of technology needs to be tested and vetted for years, even decades.
 One slip-up could lead to countless injuries and deaths.
 That is not a gamble that any company should be allowed to take.

-In a typical truck accident, the trucker is usually the first person you look to for fault.
+In a typical truck crash, the trucker is usually the first person you look to for fault.
 However, if there is no driver, you cannot file a claim against a machine.
 So, who could be considered liable for a self-driving truck accident?
 While these cases would likely still be considered personal injury, they may be treated more like a product liability claim.
 In these claims, the manufacturer or the company that made/distributed the product is liable for any damages the product causes.

 This means you may have to file you claim against the company that made the truck or the self-driving operating system.
 On the other hand, you may file your claim against the company that decided to put the truck on the road in the first place, as those two companies may not be the same.

-Knowing who to hold responsible for your injuries is complex enough in a typical truck accident.
+Knowing who to hold responsible for your injuries is complex enough in a typical Phoenix truck collision.
 Without a driver, it may seem impossible.
 You can’t be expected to navigate such a difficult process when you are trying to recover from your injuries.
 However, filing a claim is necessary to receive the compensation you deserve following the accident.
 That is why you need to speak with an experienced attorney.